getumbrel/umbrel-os/README.md

 Alternatively, you may check the latest release too and you may find the image built automatically by github (upon tagging).

+### Config variables

+In the config file there are system defaults, which are used when building the image and for automated builds.

+* **GITHUB_USERNAME** - Used if you want to automatically log in to the box without typing a password.
+This is used at build time.

+Then theres other raspbian stuff, that you may find in the [Raspbian documentation](https://github.com/RPi-Distro/pi-gen/blob/master/README.md) which will still work.

 ## Post bootup checks

 For building an API, look in /home/umbrel for the following files

-* disk-partitioned : meaning the disk is partitioned
+* **disk-partitioned** : meaning the disk is partitioned
-* service-configured : meaning the umbrel system bootup service is configured
+* **service-configured** : meaning the umbrel system bootup service is configured.

-(To add more later)
+(To add more later, maybe even put in another directory so ```$HOME``` is less cluttered)

 ## TODO: